 - Students will be required to upload copies of their undergraduate transcripts and when applicable graduate transcripts.
 Certified transcripts and translations of all undergraduate and graduate study will be required at the time of matriculation (upon arrival prior to registration).
 Admissions will be contingent upon submission of official transcripts certifying the receipt of the baccalaureate degree.

 - Three letters of recommendation from evaluators who can address your potential for success in a graduate program in the mathematical sciences.
-The referee should use one of the following forms: DOC or PDF.
+The referee should use one of the following form: PDF.
 Evaluators have the option of submitting the letters online.

 - A statement of purpose (intellectual and professional goals and a short essay on why you want to study in this department).